-By (9.5) and (9.6),
+By (\ref{9.5}) and (\ref{9.6}),

-\subsection{first order estimate}
+\subsection{First order estimate}

-About first order estimate, we basically follow argument of [1].
-We divide thin layer near the boundary of S, then can apply sobolev embedding to lower part, since it lose essential information about conormal stuff.
-Main part is $L^\infty$ estimate for $\|\chi Z S^v_n\|_{L^\infty}$.
-Here, we know that direct maximal principle of transport equation is not good way since commutator between $Z$ and $\triangle^\varphi$.
-[1] introduces new transformation.
-Let's define transformation $\Psi$,
+To estimate first order terms, we divide thin layer near the boundary of S, then we can apply sobolev embedding to lower part, since it loose essential information for conormal norms.
+Main part is $L^\infty$ estimate for $\|\chi Z S^v_n\|_{L^\infty}$, where $\chi$ is zero away from thin layer near the boundary.
+Here, we know that direct maximal principle of transport equation is not good way because of commutators between $Z$ and $\triangle^\varphi$. \\